EnriqueAguila/EKS-demo/README.md

 docker --version
 ```

-## Create a file called Dockerfile
+Create a file called Dockerfile.
 On your local machine, create a file called Dockerfile with the content you provided:

 ```
 FROM node:alpine
 WORKDIR /src